Folami Ideraabdullah: Career and research

 In 2013, Ideraabdullah joined the Department of Genetics at the University of North Carolina at Chapel Hill as an assistant professor.
-She holds a joint appointment as an assistant professor in the Department of Nutrition at the Gillings School of Global Public Health and she is an Affiliate Member of the Nutrition Research Institute in Kannapolis, North Carolina.
+She holds a joint appointment as an associate professor in the Department of Nutrition at the Gillings School of Global Public Health and she is an Affiliate Member of the Nutrition Research Institute in Kannapolis, North Carolina.
 As of 2016, Ideraabdullah became an Honorary Researcher at the University of Witwatersrand in Johannesburg, South Africa within the MRC/Wits Developmental Pathways for Health Research Unit.
 Ideraabdullah is also a member of the Genetics Society of America.

 Ideraabdullah is the principal investigator of the Ideraabdullah Lab which studies the mechanisms by which the epigenome is modified by the environment during development.
 Her lab has a focus on investigating the epigenetic impacts of vitamin D deficiency, pesticide exposure, and hyperglycemia during pregnancy.

 Nutritional impact on epigenetic landscape

 One form of epigenetic modification is methylation, and thus methyl donor nutrients play a critical role in epigenetic modifications.
 Ideraabdullah was interested in exploring how maternal intake of methyl donors affects development of offspring.
 She found that the additive effects of a low methyl diet plus antibiotic treatment led to altered pup body weight, litter size and litter success.

 Vitamin D is another critical nutrient for methylation, and vitamin D deficiency is a global problem with unknown impacts on maternal and child health.
 Ideraabdullah explored how maternal vitamin D deficiency alters the methylation and imprinted loci.
 She found that deficiencies in vitamin D in mothers led to altered body weight and loss of DNA methylation in two subsequent generations of offspring in both somatic and germline tissues.
 To follow this study, Ideraabdullah's team explored the genome-wide methylation patterns in mouse sperm in controls versus developmentally vitamin D depleted animals.
 They found that developmental depletion of vitamin D led to loss of methylation epimutations in regions enriched for developmental and metabolic genes.
 Overall, Ideraabdullah has established that vitamin D deficiency had substantial effects on epigenetic modifications to the adult male germline that span several generations.